Irish Naval Service: Naval Support Command

-Naval Support Command oversees the personnel, logistical and technical resources of the NS, allowing the service to meets its operational and training commitments.
+Naval Support Command oversees the personnel, logistical and technical resources of the NS, allowing the service to meet its operational and training commitments.
 Ship procurement, maintenance, repair, provisions, ordnance, food, fuel, personnel and transportation are handled by Naval Support Command.
 Naval Support Command is headed by Officer Commanding Naval Support Command and reports directly to the FOCNS.

 Naval College

-The Naval College is the principal naval military college in Ireland providing training to cadets, NCO's and recruits of the Irish Naval Service.
-The Naval College trains and educates personnel for service, providing a mixture of different courses ranging from officer training right through to Naval Engineering.
+The Naval College is the principal naval military college in Ireland providing training to cadets, NCOs and recruits of the Irish Naval Service.
+The Naval College trains and educates personnel for service, providing a mixture of different courses ranging from officer training right through to naval engineering.
 The Naval College is based out of the Naval Service's headquarters at Naval Base Haulbowline but also provides classes and lessons in non-military naval training at the nearby National Maritime College of Ireland (NMCI) in Ringaskiddy.

 The Naval College contains a number of schools providing specialist courses including the Officer Training School, the Military and Naval Operational Training School and the School of Naval Engineering.
 The Officer Commanding Naval College reports directly to the FOCNS.

+Naval Service Reserve

+The Naval Service Reserve is the part-time, volunteer reserve force of the Naval Service, with an established strength of 200 personnel.
+The Reserve provides port security and supplements the crews of Naval Service vessels.
+As of 2021, four new motor launches had been ordered for the NSR, to be built by FM Marine Services.
+The first of these vessels, named Fionnghuala and launched in December 2024, was the first naval vessel built in Ireland since the LÉ Eithne in 1984.